TheProgramSrc/PluginsResources/SuperManager/PluginManager/README.md

 }
 ```

-\> ID: The ID number of the product in their Platform
+\> ID: The ID number of the product in their Platform<br>
-\> Name: The name of the plugin (Can be found in the plugin.yml file)
+\> Name: The name of the plugin (Can be found in the plugin.yml file)<br>
-\> Platform: For now it can be either "Spigot" or "Songoda", more marketplaces will be added soon.
+\> Platform: For now it can be either "Spigot" or "Songoda", more marketplaces will be added soon.<br>